 Homeowners’ insurance does not cover flood damage.
 Flood insurance is available through the National Flood Insurance Program (NFIP), administered by the Federal Emergency Management Agency (FEMA).

 FEMA maps floodplains in the United States as part of the National Flood Insurance Program.
-It uses these maps, called Flood Insurance Rate Maps (FIRMs), to set flood insurance rates.
+It uses these maps, called Flood Insurance Rate Maps (FIRMs), to identify high and moderate flood risk areas.
 DNREC’s Floodplain Management Program works with FEMA to improve the accuracy of Flood Insurance Rate Maps.

 The floodplain management program is the state coordinating agency of the National Flood Insurance Program (NFIP) assisting Delaware’s local jurisdictions and counties with the administration of their floodplain management ordinance requirements.